gtzi203/CreNodes/README.md

 Installation:

-1. Download or clone the repository: https://github.com/gtzi203/CreNodes.git
+1. Download the mod in-game or on ContentDB

-2. Place the CreNodes folder into your mods folder.
+2. Place the "crenodes" folder into your mods folder.

 3. Enable the mod via the in-game mod manager.